carbon-language/carbon-lang/llvm/docs/MemorySSA.rst

   reaching definition is ``5``.
 - ``MemoryUse(1)`` notes that ``load i8, i8* %p3`` is just a user of memory,
   and the last thing that could clobber this use is above ``while.cond`` (e.g. the store to ``%p3``).
-In heap versioning parlance, it really only depends on the heap version 1, and is unaffected by the new heap versions generated since then.
+In memory versioning parlance, it really only depends on the memory version 1, and is unaffected by the new memory versions generated since then.

 As an aside, ``MemoryAccess`` is a ``Value`` mostly for convenience; it's not